csch0/SublimeText-Package-Reloader/Readme.md

 			"File Navigator.File Navigator",
 			"File Navigator"
 		],
-		"type": "reverse"
+		"manual_order": false
 	}

-The **type** can be reverse or custom, if you are using reverse the order will be automatically arranged every time you are adding a new source file.
-If you are using custom, the new item will be just add the end of the list.
+The **automatic_order** can true or false, if you are using true the order will be automatically arranged every time you are adding a new source file in inverse order.
+If you are using false, the new item will be just add the end of the list.
 If you for example need to load *File Navigator.File Navigator* before *File Navigator.Tools* change the *.build* like this:

 	{
 		"mods_load_order":